 This does not mean they are immune to fire, however.
 Most of these appliances are powered by electricity or propane.
 Therefore, they warrant the utmost care and handling.

-- Placing them in close proximity to a heat source such as a heater or a fireplace.
+- Placing them close to a heat source such as a heater or a fireplace.

-- Mishandling the dyer such as; using them on soaking wet boots or shoes, subjecting it to stressful condition.
+- Mishandling the dyer such as; using them on soaking wet boots or shoes, subjecting it to stressful conditions.

 - The air chambers or the air ducts are jammed with something like dust and lint from the shoes.